Yurii-Laguta/JB4A-SDK-Android/JB4A-SDK-Explorer/README.md

 - Provides a mechanism to collect and send debugging information to learn about the workings of the SDK as you explore.

 ## Fully Functional APK
 The APKFiles folder contains an apk which can be downloaded to experience the Android SDK immediately before writing any code.
-Click the following to download this apk to install on your device:<br/>
-<a href="https://github.com/ExactTarget/JB4A-SDK-Android/raw/master/JB4A-SDK-Explorer/APKfiles/JB4A-SDK-Explorer-Google-release-2210065.apk" target="_blank">Google APK</a><br/>
-<a href="https://github.com/ExactTarget/JB4A-SDK-Android/raw/master/JB4A-SDK-Explorer/APKfiles/JB4A-SDK-Explorer-Amazon-release-2210065.apk" target="_blank">Amazon APK</a><br/>

 This apk file can be installed on your test devices to see the functionality of the Android SDK in action.
 Typical features of the SDK are included as well as special features showing how flexible the SDK is.